mongodb/specifications/source/transactions/transactions.rst

 preceding commands in the transaction.
 If the user supplies an explicit writeConcern via a method option, however, drivers MUST apply the writeConcern, which will result in a server error.
-See `Users can pass prohibited options to operations in transactions`_.
+See `Users can pass writeConcern to operations in transactions`_.

 Drivers MUST raise an error if the user provides or if defaults would result in an unacknowledged writeConcern.
 The Driver Sessions spec